nelsonjchen/prune_cloudfiles_db_backups/README.md

 # PruneCfDbBackups

 This gem helps prune useless database backups from Cloudfiles.
-When this gem was written, there were 2TB of backups.

-In our ideal setup, we do backup retention:
+In our ideal setup, we do backup retention on:

 * Keep hourly files for two weeks.
 * Keep weekly backups for 8 weeks.